Self-similar kinetics for gravitational Bose-Einstein condensation: Introduction and summary

 Physically, self-similar kinetic solutions can play the role of ``nonthermal attractors''~\cite{Berges:2008wm} visited by the system on its way to thermal equilibrium.
 They may delay thermalization to many relaxation times~\cite{Micha:2002ey, *Micha:2004bv}.
 In addition, these solutions can transport conserved quantities to low or high momenta thus generalizing~\cite{Falkovich:1991, Semikoz:1994zp, *Semikoz:1995rd} stationary Kolmogorov-Zakharov cascades~\cite{Zakharov:1966, Nazarenko:2011, zakharov2012kolmogorov}.
 Usually, theoretical studies of self-similar dynamics boil down to computation of scaling exponents and profiles~--- the analogs of~$D$ and $F_s(\omega_s)$ in Eqs.~(\ref{eq:an}), (\ref{eq:ab})~--- and identification of a ``nonthermal attractor'' which is often unique~\cite{Semikoz:1994zp, *Semikoz:1995rd, Nowak:2012gd, Berges:2014bba, PineiroOrioli:2015cpb, Chantesana:2018qsb, Schmied:2018mte, Semisalov:2021}.

-In this paper extending Ref.~\cite{Dmitriev:2023ipv} we systematically study self-similar kinetics driven by long-range\footnote{Note that electromagnetic interactions are effectively short-range in plasma~\cite{pitaevskii2012physical, 2013PhyU...56...49Z} due to Debye screening; see, however, kinetics of gravitational waves in Ref.~\cite{Galtier:2021ovg}.} gravitational forces.
+In this paper extending Ref.~\cite{Dmitriev:2023ipv} we systematically study self-similar kinetics driven by long-range\footnote{Note that electromagnetic interactions are effectively short-range in plasma~\cite{pitaevskii2012physical, 2013PhyU...56...49Z} due to Debye screening; cf.\ kinetics of gravitational waves in Ref.~\cite{Galtier:2021ovg} and kinetics of growing cosmological structures in Refs.~\cite{Amin:2025sla, Amin:2025nxm}.} gravitational forces.
 To be precise, we consider highly populated, gravitationally interacting bosonic gas in the vicinity of Bose-Einstein condensate (Bose star).
-We simplify kinetic equation for this gas: ignore its mean spatial inhomogeneities and describe two-particle gravitational scattering via approximate Landau integral~\cite{pitaevskii2012physical}.
+We simplify kinetic equation for this gas: ignore its mean spatial inhomogeneities and describe two-particle gravitational scattering via approximate Landau integral~\cite{Levkov:2018kau}, see also Refs.~\cite{pitaevskii2012physical, Chavanis:2020upb}.
 We account for particle and energy exchanges with the condensate using particle-absorbing (condensing) boundary conditions at low energies and an external source heating the~gas.

 We show that with these simplifications kinetic equation has a family of self-similar solutions~(\ref{eq:an}), (\ref{eq:ab})~--- attractors of kinetic evolution.
 Namely, if the external source is absent, the evolution inevitably approaches scaling regime with~${D=5/2}$, and if the source is scale-symmetric, self-similarity occurs at different~$D$.
 We classify all self-similar solutions with finite masses, energies, and fluxes.